 What is a Service Animal?

-For additional information, please click the web links below to the ADA regulations.
+For additional information regarding service dogs, please click the web links below to find the ADA regulations.